Australia climate change: how to mitigate induced disasters

-Since 2010, AECOM (provider of services for infrastructure projects) has assisted the Australian Department of Defence with understanding risks to its assets due to climate change‐induced disasters across Australia.
-The process involved a risk assessment and prioritisation of sites, followed by detailed site asssessments.
+Since 2010, AECOM has assisted the Australian Department of Defence with understanding risks to its assets due to climate change induced disasters across Australia.
+The process involved a risk assessment and prioritisation of sites, followed by detailed site assessments.

 Three key lessons are identified in this publication:

 - The value of a staged approach to ensure resources are targeted to priority sites of greater risk.

 - The benefit of generating, with project stakeholders, a Site Assessment Methodology and Framework, tailored to specific project needs.

 - The importance of tailoring information to user needs.
 For instance, to support ongoing internal communication, a suite of products/reports were developed.

 Short term benefits include building a greater awareness and planned response among Defence staff to priority climate change risks.
 These risks may make it more difficult for Defence to deliver service obligations and maintain assets and infrastructure.

 Benefits also include reducing physical and financial impacts on personnel and assets, including: effectiveness to reduce risk; cost; significance of action and community acceptance.